bachya/py17track/README.md

 `py17track` is a simple Python library to track packages in [17track.net](http://www.17track.net/) accounts.

+## V1 API

+You can register an account first here: https://features.17track.net/en/api Each account will have 100 free tracking quota for testing.
+Once logged in, you can find the API token/Access key under Settings -> Security -> Access Key

+## Legacy API

 Since this is uses an unofficial API, there's no guarantee that 17track.net will provide every field for every package, all the time.
 Additionally, this API may stop working at any moment.